 d.
 The Board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
-The applicant has exhausted all available appeal options available with ADRB.
-However, the applicant may still apply to the Army Board for Correction of Military Records.
+However, the applicant may request a personal appearance hearing to address the issues before the Board.
 The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.